Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 Brown Water CauseSignSolution

-Iron Bacteria BuildupThick & slimy water, Brown-reddish buildup in wellShock well or use chemical injection system (Our recommendation: Springwell Injection System)
+Iron Bacteria BuildupThick & slimy water, brown-reddish buildup in wellShock well or use a chemical injection system (Our recommendation: Springwell Injection System)

-Dirt and Debris in WellsDebris in water at bottom of cupGet a sediment filter or Tannins removal system with water softener (e.g Springwell Tannins System)
+Dirt and Debris in WellsDebris in water at bottom of cupGet a sediment filter or tannin removal system with a water softener (e.g. Springwell Tannin Removal System)

-Septic RunoffSeptic tank is close to your wellChange position of your well (i.e build a new well)
+Septic RunoffSeptic tank is close to your wellChange the position of your well (i.e, build a new well)

 Why Is My Well Water Brown All of a Sudden?